monicagiraldochica/bash_tutorial/docs/variables.md

 **Reading and saving the output of a function:**

-`read` also allows you to read the output of a function and save it in a variable.
-In this example, we are saving the output of the `pwd` function into the variable `CURRENT_DIR`. `pwd` is a function that prints the current folder in which you are located in the command line.
+`read` also allows you to read the output of a function and save it into a variable.
+In this example, we are saving the output of the `pwd` into the variable `CURRENT_DIR`. `pwd` is a function that prints the current folder in which you are located in the command line.

 ```bash
 $ pwd